 Muscles worked: Lower rectus abdominis, transverse abdominis Level: Beginner–Intermediate

-A reverse crunch curls the pelvis toward the chest — the opposite of a standard crunch, and the movement the lower abs respond to.
-The ball between the knees prevents the hips from swinging.
+The reverse crunch curls the pelvis toward the chest the opposite of a standard crunch, and the movement the lower abs actually respond to.
+The ball between the knees stops the hips from swinging and keeps the movement honest.

 How to do it: